YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

 ![](Theme_watermark.png)

-Shen Environmental Health Data Science Laboratory focuses on Environmental Health Data Science where we integrate environmental exposures, multi-omics, and health outcomes.
+The Shen Laboratory focuses on Environmental Health Data Science where we integrate environmental exposures, multi-omics, and health outcomes.
 We approach this framework through computational precision environmental health and biomarker discovery from high dimensional omics and environmental exposure data.

 ## News